dvdjrnx/dvdjrnx.github.io/README.md

 <br>

-This project explores particle systems and animation in 3D and handling hundreds of thousands of particle instances in the browser.
+This project explores particle systems and animation in 3D.
+It also explores how to handle hundreds of thousands of particle instances in the browser.
 It was created with Three.js and React Three Fiber.

 It features a whirling galaxy with distinct branches.
 The branches become more homogenous as the animation plays out.
 In the upper-right corner is a GUI that allows users to dynamically adjust multiple parameters for the scene, including colors, size, branches, and particle count.